Rahulkhinchi03/Rahulkhinchi03/README.md

  ### About Me 🚀

 🎓 I’m a Rising Junior pursuing my bachelor's in Computer Science & Engineering.
 My aim is to become a T-Shaped Developer (Design, Develop, Test, Deploy) before I graduate.
-I am open to internships in the fields of Software Development Engineering, DevOps, DevRel, and Open Source Opportunities.
+I am open to internships/job in the fields of Software Development Engineering, DevOps, DevRel, and Open Source Opportunities.

 * 👨‍🦰  I'm 20 🎉
 * 🌍  I'm based in Rajkot, India